Paula de Eguiluz: Early life

-Cuba and trials
+Inquisition trials

 First trial: 1624

-The first time de Eguiluz was accused of witchcraft was around 1624.
-Reported to the Spanish Inquisition by her Cuban neighbors, the charges against her included killing a newborn by sucking on its navel, jumping out of a window to avoid a blow from her master but suffering no injuries, practicing erotic magic, and having a pact with the devil as a member of a witches' gathering.
-De Eguiluz brushed off the accusations as resulting from the jealousy of "people who hate her because her master loves her and they see her well-dressed".
-She flaunted her wardrobe, which the Cuban Holy Office functionaries inventoried as including nine skirts, seven bodices, six shirts, and four headscarves.
+Reported by her Cuban neighbors, Paula de Eguiluz was brought to the Inquisition in Cartagena for the first time in 1624, on suspicion of witchcraft.
+The charges against her included killing a newborn by sucking on its navel, jumping out of a window to avoid a blow from her master but suffering no injuries, practicing love magic, and having a pact with the devil as a member of a witches' gathering.
+De Eguiluz initially brushed off the accusations as resulting from the jealousy towards her master's love and her material accessories.
+She flaunted her extensive wardrobe, which the Cuban Holy Office functionaries inventoried as including nine skirts, seven bodices, six shirts, and four headscarves.
 All of her clothing was new and expensive, far beyond expectations for an enslaved woman.
 She owned (and presumably wore, despite the tropical climate) heavy wool skirts lavishly dyed in blue, scarlet, dark green, and dark gold.
 She also had damask skirts, dyed blue or yellow, and decorated in silver.
 Her bodices were equally luxurious, in bright combinations including blue with gold braid, green and scarlet with silver buttons, and white and yellow with silver braid.

-After three months and thirteen hearings, De Eguiluz understood what the Inquisitors wanted to hear as her testimony: the story of the Witches' Sabbath.
+After three months and thirteen hearings, de Eguiluz understood what the Inquisitors wanted to hear as her testimony: the story of the Witches' Sabbath.
 They would not settle for any explanation unless it included a confession of witchcraft.
-De Eguiluz complied, and spoke of her pact with the devil, though none of it was true.
+De Eguiluz complied and spoke of her pact with the devil.
+There has been extensive scholarly debate around the validity of the charges filed against de Eguiluz, with academics such as Kathryn Joy McKnight believing de Eguiluz chose to comply with the Inquisition's story.
+"Paula de Eguiluz portrayed herself alternately as a woman deceived by the devil, a skillful healer, a repentant sinner, and a faithful Christian in contrast to the morally lax members of Cartagena elite society who sought adulterous pleasures and who sinned so much that they could not earn indulgences."
 She was convicted of witchcraft and sentenced to 200 public lashes of the whip and two years in a hospital, wearing a sambenito.
+De Eguiluz stayed in Cartagena after her trial and remained free until her second trial, in 1632.